 See above.

+Fixed.

 p.
 19: "PET was performed by fitting a weighted-least-squares regression model predicting effect size as a linear function of the standard error with weights inversely proportional to the square of the standard error.
 PEESE was also performed, predicting effect size as a quadratic function of the standard error and using similar weights.
 All meta-regressions were performed using the metafor package for R (Viechtbauer, 2010), using the rma() function to fit a weighted random-effects model with an additive error term."

 PET (Egger regression) and PEESE are also in principle meta-regressions, so this could be confusing to some readers.
 In particular, the models used for PET (Egger regression) and PEESE use a multiplicative term for overdispersion, while the random-effects (meta-regression) model uses an additive term.
 When the authors refer to "meta-regressions", I assume they are not referring to PET/Egger/PEESE, but only to their moderator analyses.
 But as written right now, this is confusing.

+No, we meant the PET, PEESE, and Egger tests when we said “meta-regressions.”
+We make this clear now.
+So these are performed with additive error components, as recommended by [CITATIONS NEEDED].

 Also, I looked at moderator_inspection.R and I see 'rma(yi = Fisher.s.Z, sei = Std.Err, weights = 1/Std.Err, ...'.
 Why are the authors using 'weights = 1/Std.Err'?
 This is not how the random-effects meta-regression model is usually fit.
 This will force the use of inverse standard error weights instead of using the usual inverse sampling variance plus (residual) heterogeneity weights.
 Also, 'mods = Fisher.s.Z ~ x' is unnecessary.
 Either use 'rma(Fisher.s.Z ~ x, ...)' or 'rma(Fisher.s.Z, ..., mods = ~ x, ...)'.